Assistance programs Kane County.

-Clothes, school supplies, Christmas assistance, and other basic needs can be met by clothing closets as well as furniture banks.
-These sites are focused on the lowest income Kane County Illinois families and often operate from churches and charities.
+Free clothes, back to school supplies, furniture, Christmas assistance, and other basic needs can be met by clothing closets as well as furniture banks.
+These sites are focused on the lowest income Kane County Illinois families and often operate from churches as well as local charities.
 However people of all income levels can low cost receive work or school clothes, winter coats, household goods, and maybe free vouchers from thrift stores.
 Or find school supplies, household furniture items, diapers and more.
 Click here Kane County free clothes, school supplies and furniture.

 Prairie State Legal Services is a non-profit law firm that ensures that Kane County Illinois residents are not denied access to the justice system.
 It provides free legal advice and consultations.
 A number of lawyers and attorneys help qualified low income households.
 The legal aid is focuses on elderly and low income through provision of legal services.
 Call them toll free at 800/942-4612.

 Two Rivers Head Start Agency is the local community action agency for Kane County.
 The agency provides rent and mortgage assistance, as part of an overall program that also offers budgeting and financial literacy, to low income and unemployed.
 Call the agency at (630) 264-1444, or learn more on Illinois mortgage assistance programs.